Skip to content

 Quick answer

-What makes Missouri distinct
+What makes Missouri different

 Missouri has no statewide license — city Boards of Police Commissioners (St. Louis, Kansas City) license security, and those municipal licenses can carry limited arrest powers on protected property.